Skip to contents

 )

-The Manhattan plot shows the p-values (y-axis) of the associations between our target variables (x-axis) and each cluster solution we calculated (colour) for each row of the settings matrix.
+The Manhattan plot shows the p-values (y-axis) of the associations between our target features (x-axis) and each cluster solution we calculated (colour) for each row of the settings matrix.

 The information about the clustering used is tucked away in the settings matrix: